Habraken/WaveShare-ADS1256/README.md

 ## credits

-This program is depends on and is derived from an great DMA example by:
+This program depends on and is derived from an great DMA example by:
 Jeremy P Bentham, "Raspberry Pi ADC data streaming".

 See https://iosoft.blog/streaming-analog-data-raspberry-pi for details.